What is an Interpretation?

 What Interpretations Provide

-• Executive Summary – A concise overview highlighting key positive and negative findings
+• Executive Summary – A concise overview highlighting the key positive and negative findings in the dataset

-• Usage Motivations – Main reasons customers choose the product or service
+• Usage Motivations – The main reasons customers choose or use the product or service

-These outputs are written in natural language and are especially useful for reports shared with non-technical stakeholders.
+All interpretation outputs are generated in natural language and are especially useful when sharing reports with non-technical stakeholders or using insights directly in presentations and decision-making processes.

 When Interpretations Are Used